SATIADENNIS/dev.graphene.works/docs/gph_guide/dev_faq.rst

 address = 'GPH'+base58(ripemd(sha512(compressed_pub)))  (checksum obviated)

-But addresses are not used directly, instead you have an account (that can be controlled by one or more address, pubkey or another account). ** Read more about `Dynamic Account Permissions <https://bitshares.org/technology/dynamic-account-permissions>`_
+But addresses are not used directly, instead you have an account (that can be controlled by one or more address, pubkey or another account).

 .. _dev-faq18: